Skip to main content

 Written by Meg Hall

-Updated over a week ago
+Updated over 3 months ago

 Date Style Preferences

-CaseFleet recognizes American, European, and International date styles.
+Casefleet recognizes American, European, and International date styles.
 Administrators can set the date style for your account by visiting Account Settings > Overview and selecting an option from the "date style" field.
 Once your preferred date style is selected, it will be visible to all users in the account.

 Date Types and Fuzzy Dates